Should you have a campervan with a toilet or without?

 - Not sealed tight so risk of spillages

 Portable Toilets for Campervans

-They don’t need electricity and each unit is self contained so you can take them out of the van for emptying and cleaning.
+Portable toilets don’t need electricity and each unit is self-contained, so you can take them out of the van for emptying and cleaning.

 They’re quite small so ideal when space is limited in small campervans.
 If you camp in one place for a few days at a time and have a toilet tent, you could even have it set up outdoors.

 Chemical toilets are made up of 3 main parts.

 - The holding tank – holds the crap (and everything else) in a chemical solution

 - Fresh water tank and pump – filled with water and disinfectant to flush